 Story adapted from A Narrative of the Life of Frederick Douglass.
 Free on Project Gutenberg.

-Douglass’ Lessons

-Frederick Douglass is a true Jedi Master.
-His great bravery, persistence, and intelligence showcase humanity’s endless potential.
-The big lesson we need to learn here Stargazer, is how to use majic to tell the difference between good and bad rules.
+Frederick Douglass was a true Jedi Master.
+His great bravery, persistence, and intelligence helped to showcase humanity’s endless potential.
+The big lesson we need to learn here, Stargazer, is how to use majic to tell the difference between good and bad rules.

 Sophia taught Douglass to read.
 She wasn’t told to.
 She did it because we love teaching our chosen tools.
 It’s as natural to spread our tools, as it is for a species to propagate.

 When a magician makes a playing card disappear, we smile in awe and childish wonder.
 That’s cool, but nothing new was created, so we soon lose our joy.
-However, when a majician connects someone with biking, building, or reading, they’ve similarly performed something awesome, but it’s not a trick; they’ve upgraded someone’s cyborgology and effectively created a new and improved person.
+However, when a majician connects someone with biking, building, or reading, they’ve similarly performed something awesome, but it’s not a temporary trick to be enjoyed in the moment; they’ve upgraded someone’s cyborgology and effectively created a new and improved person.
 This makes us smile for a long time.
 Majic is Nature’s long-lasting dopamine fix.

 Yet human made rules sometimes say upgrading to a new tool is wrong.
+Upgrades aren’t “allowed”—and this decree may be issued either directly or indirectly.
 Medieval parishioners couldn’t read a science book, French peasant farmers couldn’t have a musket, a 1990’s kid couldn’t download a digital song.
 Today millions of tired mothers can’t telecommute.

-Why?
+Rather… they can, but they don’t.

+The question is: why not?

 There is no easy answer.
 Remember in no story does anyone ever say they’re evil.
 Society’s rule book will never call itself a Death Star.
 The lesson Stargazer is it’ll never be easy to know the difference between good and bad rules.
 Humans too easily speak and write rules to filter out the bad ones.

 Majic is thus our best judge of the rules.
+Majic feels right.
 It naturally makes us smile.
-From teaching a kid to walk, to teaching a grandmother to “Skype in” and watch her grandkids first steps; teaching and learning new tools opens our hearts because it solves problems and improves our way of life.
+It improves us and our way of life.
+From teaching a kid to walk, to teaching a grandmother to “Skype in” and watch her grandkids first steps; teaching and learning new tools opens our hearts because it solves problems and enhances our existence.

 So, when you’re teaching or learning a new tool and someone steps in your way with a rule, ask yourself if you feel wonderfully inspiring majic, and if you do, ask the rule maker why he doesn’t.
 Perhaps there’s a good reason.
 But keep Sophia in mind.
 Performing majic made her feel good, while following the rules only made her feel safe.